Irish Studies (2022 - 2024)

 Arts and Science Summer in Dublin

-NYU undergraduates with a 3.5 GPA may apply, in their junior year, to be accepted as B.A./M.A. candidates in the Irish and Irish-American studies M.A. program.
-This allows students to complete a B.A. in an undergraduate major in the College of Arts and Sciences and the M.A. degree in five years.
+NYU undergraduates with a 3.5 GPA may apply, in their junior year, to be accepted as B.A./M.A. candidates in the Irish and Irish American studies M.A. program.
+This allows students to complete both a B.A. in an undergraduate major in the College of Arts and Science and the M.A. degree in five years.
 A tuition discount may apply.
 If accepted, B.A./M.A. candidates will take a graduate course, Irish Studies Seminar I, in the fall semester of their senior year.
-Application to the M.A. is made via the College of Arts and Science Advising Center, Silver Center 905, 212-998-8130.
+Application to the M.A. is made via the College of Arts and Science Advising Center (726 Broadway, 7th floor; 212-998-8130).
 Students with questions about the B.A./M.A. degree in Irish studies should contact email@example.com.